by Tammy Taylor

-I’ve used this apple pie filling for some pretty delicious homemade desserts in a flash like of course the standard apple pie but also Apple Crumble and Apple Handpies, but also when I was really crunched for time I made a SUPER quick Hot Apple Dessert using just heated apple pie filling and crushed graham cracker crumbs served in cute vintage dishes.
+I’ve used this apple pie filling for some pretty delicious homemade desserts in a flash.
+Of course the standard apple pie but also Apple Crumble and Apple Handpies.
+But also when I was really crunched for time I made a SUPER quick Hot Apple Dessert using just heated apple pie filling and crushed graham cracker crumbs served in cute vintage dishes.

-Now keep in mind that although I’ve shared with you how I made this delicious apple pie filling fresh with the apples from my aunt’s tree, your circumstances might require slightly different times, etc. For your specific circumstances be sure to consult your canner’s manual and also be sure you read and understand the USDA’s recommendations on safe canning and follow their directions closely.
+Now keep in mind that although I’ve shared with you how I made this delicious apple pie filling fresh with the apples from my aunt’s tree, your circumstances might require slightly different times, etc. For your specific circumstances be sure to consult your canner’s manual.
+Also be sure you read and understand the USDA’s recommendations on safe canning and follow their directions closely.
 Food safety is important!

 Aaaaanyway – here’s my Apple Pie Filling recipe.
 Enjoy!